ElectricityMachine/SCR-SGPlus/docs/README.md

 ## Usage
 - Launch the program by running the .exe or ``start.bat``
-- Hover over a signal then:
+- Mouse over a signal, then:
   - press 1, 2, or 3, corresponding to the desired signal aspect.
   - press C to enter camera view, press C again to exit.
   - press R to toggle rollback.
+  - press F to enter or exit the signal's side menu.
 - Press F1 to enable or disable the script.
 - Use numpad 1-7 (1 is A, 2 is B, etc.) to copy zone opening messages to your clipboard.